FreakC-Foundation/FreakC/TUTORIAL.md

 	PoopInput[fnc] variable_name=Enter name:

 ### Maths
-You can do Math with FreakC like this:
+You can do Math equations with FreakC like this:

 	PoopInt[fnc] result=1+1+2+4